The Remixes (Shakira album)

-The Remixes is the first and only remix album by Colombian singer-songwriter Shakira, released on 21 October 1997, by Sony Music Colombia and Columbia Records.
-It is composed of remixed versions of tracks from her debut studio album Pies Descalzos, with which she attained Latin American success two years prior.
+The Remixes is the first and only remix album by Colombian singer-songwriter Shakira, released on 21 October 1997, by Sony Music Colombia.
+It is composed of remixed versions of tracks from her third studio album Pies Descalzos, with which she attained Latin American success two years prior.
 While primarily a Spanish-language project, the album additionally contains re-recorded versions of songs in Portuguese.

 Since its release, The Remixes has become one of the best-selling remix albums of all time, and is the best-selling Latin remix album worldwide, with international sales exceeding 500,000 copies.
 It was certified 2× Platinum for shipments of 200,000 copies by the Recording Industry Association of America (RIAA).

 Track listing

 All tracks produced by Shakira and Luis F. Ochoa.